karink520/git-and-github-intro/git_workshop.md

 2. Navigate to that directory in the terminal.
 (On Windows, you can use the Command Prompt or Git Bash).
 To navigate use `cd` and `ls` if you are on Mac or Linux, `cd` and `dir` if you're on Windows.
 3. Make a new file called `ReadMe.txt` and add some text to it (just a sentence is fine), and save it.
 4. Type `git init` in the terminal; this will create the repository.
 You can see all the files in your folder (even the hidden ones), by using `ls -a`, you so you can use this to see the new folder called `.git` that was created when you ran `git init`.
-5. Type `git add ReadMe.txt` to tell Git to start tracking the `ReadMe.txt` file and to include this file in the next commit.
-(If you want, try entering `git status` before you do this step and then again afterwards to see what changes.)
+5. Type `git add ReadMe.txt` to tell Git to start tracking the `ReadMe.txt` file and to include this file in the next commit (i.e. to add it to the staging area).
+If you want, try entering `git status` before you do this step and then again afterwards to see what changes.
 6. Make a first commit by typing:
     `git commit -m "this is my first commit!`